Medications, including anticholinergics, drugs that relax your bladder, and antidepressants, may help treat an overactive bladder (OAB).

 Having an OAB can be uncomfortable and even painful.
 OAB is a set of symptoms that cause incontinence or a loss of bladder control.
 Symptoms include:

-- sudden urges to urinate
+- frequent and sudden urges to urinate

 - urine leakage

 These symptoms may interfere with your daily life.
 This article focuses on medications, but other options are available, including behavioral treatments, lifestyle strategies, and (sometimes) surgery.

 These drugs work by blocking a chemical in your body called acetylcholine, which usually sends a message to your bladder to contract.
 By blocking this chemical, these drugs lower the contractions that cause you to release urine.

 Anticholinergics are available under different brand names.
 Some are also available as generic drugs.
 These medications include:

 All these drugs come as tablets or capsules you take by mouth, except for Oxytrol, which is available as a skin patch.